sillsdev/bible-karaoke/README.md

 # Bible Karaoke

-Create 'karaoke-style' videos of Bible passages to help users become comfortable at reading the Bible in another language.
+Create 'karaoke-style' videos of Bible passages to help users become comfortable at reading the Bible in their own language.

 ## Users

-Head on over to [biblek.info](http://biblek.info) to get started.
+Head on over to [biblek.info](http://biblek.info) to download and get started.

 ## Developers